 Today, we’re going to take a closer look at a fibromyalgia demographic that doesn’t get a lot of attention – men.
 The fact is that 80-90% of people diagnosed with fibromyalgia are female.
 However, while the stigma of fibromyalgia affects anyone who has it, sometimes the experience may be even more difficult for men.

-In many societies, masculinity is associated with toughness.
+In many societies, masculinity is synonymous with toughness.
 A man who can’t do as much because of constant pain may be viewed as weak, especially if it affects his ability to earn a decent living.
 Because of this, some men may suffer in silence, afraid to even get a diagnosis or talk about the pain with anyone.

 One thing that is in place for those suffering from chronic ailments is the Family and Medical Leave Act.
 This may allow some employees to take up to 12 weeks of leave.
 It is unpaid, but your job and health benefits will be protected.
 As a result, you can get some of the rest and help you need without losing your job or medical care.